vilmaq/cha-cha-charity-client/README.md

 **Objectives were achieved as below:**

-- Our website instantly grabs user towards various quizzes related to various streams.
+- Any Volunteer,Charity or Business could easily access the application and participate or host into various events related to charity.

+- Anyone could participate in various charitable events and can also create their own event.

-- It adds the cards to dashboard page after completing the quiz.
+- It adds the selected events to the dashboard page.

-- It removes a quiz easily from dashboard page by clicking on "Delete" button easily.
+- It easily delete or update the events by clicking on "Delete" button and "update" button while creating an event.

-- It shows created quiz and played quizzes on the same page.
+- It shows selected events in which any user wants to participate or volunteer on the dashboard.

 - It easily comes back to the home page.

-- It easily allows to sign up and logout.
+- It easily allows to sign up, login and logout.